CheRayLiu/TrawlExpert/README.md

-# 2XB3 Group 11 [Def. need a better name!]
-Repository
+# 2XB3 Group 11 - Trawl Expert - Repository
 This is our repository for everything relating to our project for 2XB3.

 # Opening this project in Eclipse